Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Fire Weather

-(1 review) - Description
+(2578 ratings) - Description

 - “S-290 Unit 5: Temperature and Relative Humidity Relationships” module focuses on methods of describing humidity in the atmosphere and how temperature changes can affect relative humidity.
 Topics from this module will be further related to effects on potential fire behavior in other modules of the Intermediate Wildland Fire Behavior Course.